 - a.
-Be kind and polite to everyone. - b..
-Follow instructions from staff straight away.

-c.
-Always keep the school and playground tidy by looking after school property and putting litter in the bins.
+Be kind and polite to everyone. - b.
+Follow instructions from staff straight away. - c.
+Always keep the school and playground tidy by looking after school property and putting litter in the bins. - d.

-- d.
 Tell the truth and make sure you can be trusted. - e.
 Understand there is no place for violence, bullying, rudeness or bad language. - f.
-Go and tell a responsible adult if anyone is behaving dangerously or rudely.
-Don't hit back or use bad language. - g.
+Go and tell a responsible adult if anyone is behaving dangerously or rudely. - g.
 Be in the right place at the right time. - h.
 Play fighting is still fighting - i.
 Keep hands and feet to self. - j.
 Learning behaviour at all times.

 The Code of Conduct will be followed at all times, including break and lunch times.
-Lunch time Supervisors will follow the emotion coaching 3 steps and then give 3 warnings and then time out.
-If there is a serious concern a red card can be sent to the Headteacher or the office.
+Lunch time Supervisors will follow the Therapeutic Thinking techniques first and then use the three-warning system if anti-social behaviours persist.
+If there is a serious concern a red card can be sent to the Head teacher or the office.